TSB Bank NZ

 Types of TSB Home Loans NZ - Rates, Calculator

 A fixed rate option ensures that you'll be paying a fixed rate from a period of six months to five years only, plus make repayments of up to $10,000 at the end of the period you've chosen.
-This will help you to budget your money regularly and to avoid worrying about the next repayments and the changing rates on the market.
+Opting for the TSB Fixed rate mortgage will help you to budget your money regularly and to avoid worrying about the next repayments and the changing rates on the market.

 Floating or Variable